 Birmingham City University has three main campuses and serves around 24,000 students from 80 countries, making it a large, diverse, and exciting place to study.
 Courses offered include art and design, business, computing, education, engineering, healthcare, law, and much more.
 Students from Birmingham City University are highly employable, with 97% in employment or further study within six months of graduating.

 University of Birmingham

-Birmingham University is a highly prestigious school and founding member of The Russel Group and Universitas 21.
-It received its royal charter in 1900 and was the first redbrick university to receive university status.
+The University of Birmingham is a highly prestigious school and founding member of The Russel Group and Universitas 21.
+It received its royal charter in 1900 and was the first redbrick university to receive the university status.
 Like BCU, Birmingham University’s students are highly employable, with 94.3% of undergraduate students in employment or further studies within 6 months of graduating.
 It ranks in the top 100 global universities in the 2021 QS World University Rankings.
 Birmingham University is also a 15-minute walk away from Almero Student Beech Gardens.

 Newman University first opened its doors in 1968.
 At the time, it was a small Catholic teaching training college with 182 students.
 Today, it has six research centres serving nearly 3,000 students.
 A newer university, it features purpose-built modern buildings.
 Over £20 million has been spent upgrading the campus for students, including a state-of-the-art library.
 The school is devoted to developing students on a personal level, beyond just the classroom.

 University College specialises in vocational courses in the sectors of higher education and further education.
 It was awarded full university status in 2012, at the same time as Newman.
 It maintains excellent relationships with industry at the local, national, and international levels, and is well-respected by employers, allowing students to develop the necessary attributes and professional skills to build a successful career.